cartographerwanders/d2rmanager-cartographer-wanderer/README.md

 - Picks up Uniques/Sets for Chronicle completion when missing without itemfilter configuration
 - Supports usage of Worldstone Shards to farm whole acts
 - Materials, Runes, Gems are automatically stacked to 99
+- Can cube up gems and runes via checkbox configuration
 - Restocks on Full Rejuvenation Potions from Materials Tab
 - Immunity-aware combat rotation adapts to targets automatically